-To establish a proposal to increase or reduce semester credit hours (SCH), and secure the necessary authorizations and approvals, please follow and review each of the five steps below:
+To establish a proposal to increase or reduce semester credit hours (SCH), or a proposal to change the CIP Code classification with the Texas Higher Education Coordinating Board, and secure the necessary authorizations and approvals, please follow and review each of the five steps below:

 Step One: Notification Memo Phase

 - Complete a Notification Memo, which must include all relevant CIP Codes.
-The Notification Memo is to come from the Dean of the academic unit that is making the request to increase or reduce SCH.
+The Notification Memo is to come from the Dean of the academic unit that is making the request.

 - The Notification Memo is to be addressed to the Provost.

 - In all instances, the Notification Memo is to Cc the Vice Provost for Academic Programs.
 For graduate-level proposals, Cc the Vice Provost and Graduate Dean and Chair of the Graduate Professional Studies Committee (GPSC), and for undergraduate-level proposals, Cc the Vice Provost for Student Success and the Chair of the Undergraduate Committee (UC).

 - Use the Notification Memo from the Dean to the Provost Model-Template as a guide for writing the Notification Memo.
 Please note, a Notification Memo includes: 1.
 A clearly stated and succinct request, 2.
 Nature and rationale/justification for the request, 3.
 Statement about budget implications, 4.
 A faculty contact and phone, and 5.
 References/citations, which may support the rational/justification for the request.
 In addition:

 - Ensure that the Notification Memo is initialed by the Dean,

 - Ensure that the Notification Memo is on Office of the Dean Letterhead,

 - Submit Notification Letter via interdepartmental mail or hand-deliver the Notification Memo to Academic Programs to the Vice Provost for Academic Programs,